 - Again, at this point you should switch to a harder progression exercise.

-Rest Between Sets?
-Extremely flexible.
-You could rest as little as 2 minutes or as long as you want (even hours apart).
-The most important thing is you get the volume in (sets and reps) because volume is king.
+- Rest: You could rest as little as 2 minutes or as long as hours apart.
+Total volume is king.
 Nothing else matters.
 That’s what makes this so simple and stress free and thus, easier to stick to!

 Which # of reps to start with?

-If it’s been a long time since you’ve worked on the exercise and you feel rusty and you want to be on the safe side, start with an even lower number!
+If it’s been a long time since you’ve worked on the exercise and you feel rusty and you want to be on the safe side, start with an even lower number to purposely have more reps in reserve!
 If you start with too many reps, your body will struggle to recover from it in just 24 hours.
 Think Rabbit vs. Turtle.
 The turtle wins.
 If you are too run down to do the next days workout, then either do the same # of reps as before or regress back a little.
 You may have to tinker with finding the sweet spot for the first week but then it’s all auto-pilot!

 Note: If you’re doing both pullups and pushups, they will have their own independent reps. (e.g., You may be doing 4,3,2,1 pullups but 10,9,8,7,6 pushups!)

-If you’re doing pullups and pushups together, alternate them.
+If you’re doing one pulling and one pushing exercise, alternate them.

-So you’d do one set of pullups and one set of pushup back and forth until you’ve done 5 sets of each exercise.
+So you’d do one set of pulling and one set of pushing back and forth until you’ve done 4 or 5 sets of each exercise.

 What if you can’t complete the # of reps that day?